acgtwentyone/booktracks/CONTRIBUTING.md

 ## Setup Firebase

-1. Since we are using [React Native Firebase](https://rnfirebase.io/), please check it's documentation in order to setup firebase for your local development.
+1. Since we are using [React Native Firebase](https://rnfirebase.io/), we encourage you to check it's documentation.
 2. Once you have firebase ready to go, you have to create a file named ```.env``` on your project's root directory, and paste the following content

 ```javascript